Oath of God

 Sign of Yusuf to be a God’s chosen one

-- We narrate to you (Muhammad) the best history of what we have revealed to you (Muhammad) this – the Quran, even though you have been surely among the unaware before it (12:3).
-When Yusuf said to his father, “O my father, indeed, I have seen eleven stars, and the sun, and the moon; I have seen them being prostrators before me.”
+- We narrate to you (Muhammad) the best history of what we have revealed to you (Muhammad) this – the Quran, even though you have been surely among the unaware before of it (12:3).
+When Yusuf said to his father, “O my father, indeed, I have seen eleven stars, and the sun, and the moon; I have seen them prostrating before me.”
 (12:4).
-He said, “My son, you do not narrate your brothers to your dream, lest they plan a plot against you.
-Indeed, the Satan is the human’s open enemy (12:5).
-And thus that your Lord chooses you and teaches you of interpreting the statements and completes His favor upon you and upon Yaqub’s family as what He had completed it upon your two forefathers before – Ibrahim and Isaac.
+He said, “My son, do not narrate your dream to your brothers, lest they plan a plot against you.
+Indeed, the Satan is an open enemy to the humans (12:5).
+And thus that your Lord chooses you and teaches you of interpreting the statements and completes His favor upon you and upon a family of Yaqub as what He had completed it upon your two forefathers before – Ibrahim and Isaac.
 Indeed, your Lord is Knower, Wise.”
 (12:6).
-Certainly, it has been in Yusuf and his brothers there are signs for the questioners (12:7).
+Certainly, there had been signs in Yusuf and his brothers for the questioners (12:7).

 Note: God had chosen Yusuf to complete blessing on the family of Yaqub down the generations of Ibrahim and Isaac, and taught him the interpretation of the dreams while God is Knower, Wise.